Exactish Phrase Matching in Solr

-Simple way by which we an achieve exact matching in Solr is by using the default string type.
-It is exact phrase matching. string is a useful type for facet where we search the index by using the text pulled from the index itself.
+Phrase match: A simple way by which we can achieve exact matching in Solr is by using the default string type.
+It is exact phrase matching. the string is a useful type for facet where we search the index by using the text pulled from the index itself.

-Most of the time while searching phrases we want Solr to ignore case, punctuation, whitespace or stemming etc. If someone types in a full query, but misses a bracket, in this case it should assume they want that particular item.
+Exactish phrase match: Most of the time while searching phrases we want Solr to ignore case, punctuation, whitespace or stemming etc. If someone types in a full query, but misses a bracket, in this case, it should assume they want that particular item.

 Solr’s default phrase matching doesn’t differentiate between a phrase that matches the whole target string and only part of that target string.
 For this, we’ll need a decent text fieldtype and a way to “anchor” the search to both ends of the target string.